 Relationship: Association between two entities

-Let’s check out with an example of this data model.
+Let’s check out an example of this data model.

 - Conceptual Data Model was designed and developed for a business audience.